Skip to main content

 Why rewrite the zoning code?
 Tuscaloosa’s zoning code was last updated in 1972.
 The ordinance is cumbersome and no longer reflects best practices of modern planning and zoning techniques.
 The purpose of the rewrite is to address such issues and develop new regulations for the City to reflect the policy direction set forth in the new comprehensive plan.

-The zoning code rewrite is the second major phase of the Framework process.
-It began in early 2021 and will last roughly into early-2023.
-There will be several opportunities for public input and feedback at key stages in the process.
-The code rewrite will attempt to maintain what works today and update aspects of the code to make it more user-friendly, incorporate best practices, and implement the Comprehensive Plan’s recommendations.
+The zoning code rewrite was the second major phase of the Framework process.
+It began in early 2021.
+There were several opportunities for public input and feedback at key stages in the process.
+The code rewrite maintained what worked currently and updated aspects of the code to make it more user-friendly, incorporate best practices, and implement the Comprehensive Plan’s recommendations.

 How does the zoning code relate to the comprehensive plan and future land use map?